gummadic/Microservices-Docker/README.md

 * docker-compose up
 * docker-compose logs # to see the logs

-Step 6: Browse thru using the ip and follow along as mentioned below to see how it works.
+Step 6: Browse thru with the IP extracted from boot2docker and follow along as mentioned below to see how it works.

 * http://192.168.59.104/api/auth/create     # To create a new user
 * Once succesfully created, above web page will redirect to token web page for example: http://192.168.59.104/api/auth/token?key=chandu&secret=chandu
 * [GET/POST] http://192.168.59.104/accounts
   HEADERS
   token=12398472895nfewnrfjkwerfn203r2h4895ry3y498th3843t04

+  Note: IP used here i.e. 192.168.59.104 can be different in each and every machine.
+It depends on the 'boot2docker ip' output.